migration analysis

 • Dataset on 3D flight paths on white storks including detailed measurements of movement patterns (IMU & ACC)

-• Temporally dependent model on thermal uplift,
+• Temporally dependent model on thermal uplift

-• Analysis of habitat suitability for the occurrence of thermal updrafts.
+• Analysis of habitat suitability for the occurrence of thermal updrafts

 Project Facts

-Principal Supervisor: Andrea Flack, Max Planck Institute of Animal Behavior.
+Max Planck Institute of Animal Behavior (DE).

-(Visited 721 times, 1 visits today)
+(Visited 853 times, 1 visits today)